What is a Commitment Ring?

 The Freedom Collection of gender-neutral stackable commitment rings

-You may wish to take the uber-romantic route and choose a commitment ring that pays homage to the traditional solitaire engagement ring, with a claw setting and proud central diamond.
-On the flip side of the coin, you might see this ring as an opportunity to think outside of that box and experiment with colours, shapes and motifs.
+On the other hand, you might see your commitment ring as an opportunity to think outside of the prototypical 'bridal jewellery' box and experiment with colours, shapes and motifs.
 Why not?

 Here to inspire you are our most popular commitment ring styles...